Course Information

 Other Course Materials

-• R (http://cran.us.r-project.org) is a free programming language for statistical computing, graphics, and machine learning.
-I am using R 4.4.1.
-It is recommended that you update to this version or newer.
+• R http://cran.us.r-project.org is a free programming language for statistical computing, graphics, and machine learning.
+Most in class examples will be presented using the tidyverse dialect of R. It is recommended that you update to to the latest version (I’m using 4.5.2).

 • The free textbook Modern Data Science with R by Baumer, Kaplan, and Horton is an undergrad level “Intro to Data Science” course.
 It covers tidyverse, statistical inference, and basic intro to many of the methods we will study this semester.
 This would provide a good overall preparation or handy reference.